 Engaging Geography in the Humanities

-Through a series of workshops, the Institute will introduce participants to the emerging field of digital humanities and some of its possibilities for spatial representation and analysis.
+Through a series of workshops, the participants will also gain exposure to the emerging field of digital humanities and some of its possibilities for spatial representation and analysis.
 Participants will be exposed to digital projects and receive hands-on training on tools such as 3D modeling, web mapping, and Geographical Information System (GIS).
 In addition to providing practical skills, sessions and workshops will critically examine the meanings of maps and uses of digital technology in humanistic inquiries.

-Please apply to participate by March 1, 2020.
+Please apply to participate by March 1, 2022.
 Our goal is to create a diverse cohort of college and university faculty interested in exploring how geographic perspectives and spatial methods can enhance their own teaching and research.

 We would like to acknowledge the territory on which Northeastern University stands, which is that of The Wampanoag and The Massachusett People.
 While visiting campus, please honor the continued efforts of the Native and Indigenous community leaders who work to preserve the history and culture of the tribes which make up Eastern Massachusetts and the surrounding region.
 Today, Boston is still home to many indigenous peoples, including the Mashpee Wampanoag and Wampanoag Tribe of Gay Head (Aquinnah), and many more in our region.

 This program has been made possible by the National Endowment for the Humanities: Exploring the Human Endeavor.
 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.